 Generally, easements may occupy one or all the three spatial dimensions on any given property.
 They are the subsurface, surface, and overhead/aerial space.
-Therefore, a single perpetual easement or any combination of permanent or temporary easements could occupy all three-spatial dimensions at the same time.
-In this instance, the rights taken, by Parcels, 1- SH1, and 1-SH2, consist of all three spatial dimensions, as well as, restrictions on use of the servient estate.
+Therefore, a single perpetual easement or any combination of permanent or temporary easements could occupy all three-spatial dimensions simultaneously.
+On the other hand, as in this instance, the rights taken, and imposed use restrictions on the servient estate by Parcels, 2-SH1, and 2-SH2, consist of all three spatial dimensions, as well as restrictions on the use of the servient estate.